tatiananantes/CV/README.md

 ***
 ## Hobbies
-Volunteer with Dogs Search and Rescue Berkshire, hiking, longboarding, eskrima
+Volunteer with Dogs Search and Rescue Berkshire, hiking, longboarding, eskrima and walking my dog.